 Injera is a widely-consumed flatbread found in Ethiopian and Eritrean cuisine.
 It is the main accompaniment to stews such as zigni and tsebhi stew.
 Injera is made with teff, which is a grain that is widely grown in East Africa and is the healthier substitute for rice, maize and corn.
 It’s made by mixing teff flour and water, and letting the mixture sit for up to 3 days to allow it to ferment.
 Sometimes yeast is added to assist in the fermentation process.
 The batter is then fried in a cast-iron skillet.

-Ugali is a popular staple accompaniment that is eaten with dishes such as sukuma wiki, which consists of a leafy green vegetable such as kale, tomatoes, onion and a spice mix called mchuzi mix, and sukuma ya nyama, which is the meat version of sukuma wiki.
+Ugali or sima is a popular staple accompaniment that is eaten with dishes such as sukuma wiki, which consists of a leafy green vegetable such as kale, tomatoes, onion and a spice mix called mchuzi mix, and sukuma ya nyama, which is the meat version of sukuma wiki.
 Ugali is usually made from cornmeal and boiling water in a pot, and it is cooked until stiff.
-Ugali is also eaten in neighbouring Tanzania, Rwanda, and is made with cornmeal, cassava flour, sorghum or millet.
-It is commonly paired with mchicha in Tanzania, which consists of beans and a leafy green vegetable such as spinach, garlic, onion and tomatoes.
+Ugali is commonly eaten in Kenya, Tanzania, Uganda and Rwanda, and is made with cornmeal, cassava flour, sorghum or millet.
+It is also commonly paired with nyamachoma and mchicha (amaranth leaves) .
 In Uganda, ugali is known as posho.

 Bogobe, Pap and Nsima